1. Do I need a visa to Russia?

 2. How long does it take to obtain a Russian visa?

 There are two types of services available at the moment: express and standard.
-Express service takes 2 working days, standard service takes 6 working days.
-Same day service is not available anymore.
+Express service takes 4 working days, standard service takes 20 working days.
+Same-day service is no longer available.

 3. What documents do I need to apply for a Russian visa?

 The list of required documents depends on the nationality of the applicant and type of visa.
-If you’re a British national applying for a tourist visa, the following documents should be submitted: original passport (valid for at least 6 months upon date of exit with 2 clear pages), 1 photo, electronic visa application form printed and signed, and a booking form from the Russian National Tourist Office.
-For other nationalities, please call us.
-A Russian visa is valid in the current passport.
+If you’re a British national applying for a tourist visa, the following documents should be submitted: original passport (valid for at least 6 months upon date of exit with 2 clear pages), 1 recent passport size photo, electronic visa application form filled on visa.kdmid.ru printed and signed, and a booking form from the Russian National Tourist Office.
+For other nationalities, please call us +44 (0) 207 985 1234.
+A Russian visa is granted in your current passport.

 4. What does single/double entry visa mean?